 Walk a Mile in Their Shoes: Media Intern

 This person will devise and implement a media campaign for Walk a Mile in Their Shoes.
-This is a walk (next scheduled for about 15 September 2018 and 14 September 2019) around a large area of London, focusing on monuments and sculptures, to fundraise and awareness-raise for the charity.
+This is a walk (next scheduled for about 14 September 2019) around a large area of London, focusing on monuments and sculptures, to fundraise and awareness-raise for the charity.
 He/she should have a broad understanding of print, electronic and broadcast media.
 He/she will be required to produce press releases for local and international media and to handle press events in at least three countries, working with translators when necessary.
 Mentoring will be by colleagues with reporting and feature-writing experience at The Times (of London), documentary producing for BBC Television, radio news production, book-writing and book-publishing skills and more.

 He/she will handle a social media presence effectively and carefully for three associated entities.
 Skills in Publisher newsletter layout are essential.
 The ability to take medically-accurate and/or aesthetically-pleasing photographs is needed as well as be able to resize and store them logically.
 Also the ability to be able to shoot video footage and to produce anything from postcards to calendars, leaflets, books, awareness adverts, safety adverts, tolerance adverts, billboards and mini documentaries for radio and television.
 Additionally the intern must know children's law and media law, both locally and internationally.
 He/she will research the changing face of global media law in the past few years and look at how this impacts upon charities.